We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Snoring occurs due to the narrowing or obstruction of a person’s airways.
 A pillow can help reduce snoring by aligning the head and neck in a way that opens the airways.

 This article explains in more depth why people snore.
-It also provides a list of pillows that may help open the airways and, consequently, reduce snoring.
+It also lists 10 pillows that may help open the airways and reduce snoring.